There are weekly Markets held throughout West Norfolk, normal opening times are from 8.00am until 5.00pm.

 King's Lynn Markets

-Tuesdays market is held in the town centre in New Conduit Street and Saturdays held on the Saturday Market Place.
+Tuesday's market is held in the town centre in New Conduit Street and Saturday's which is normally held on the Saturday Market Place is currently held on the Tuesday Market Place.

 Sundays and Bank Holiday Mondays held on the Southend Car Park, Le Strange Terrace adjacent to the sea front.